-The BVI has Over 60 Islands, Sunny Subtropical Weather and Trade Winds which are Ideal for Sailing
+The BVI has Over 60 Islands, Sunny Subtropical Weather and Trade Winds make them Ideal for Sailing

 The British Virgin Islands have a renowned charm and character of their own.
 With over 60 picturesque islands bathed in sun and blown by the Trade Winds, they’re considered the best sailing destination of the Caribbean, if not the most idyllic.
 The BVI has the almost perfect sailing conditions in the Caribbean.
 Come sailing and see for yourselves why the BVI is considered one of the most popular sailing destinations.
 Here are six reasons just to get you started.